spangen87/bls-digital/README.md

 ![Home 1](/media/readme_images/home_1.png)

-If you scroll down the page there is a nice picture of one of products on a door.
+If you scroll down the page there is a nice picture of one of the products on a door.
 It give a little bit of a luxury feeling around the product.
 To the left of the image there is a heading in two colors that shows that the product is available in two colors.

 ![Home 2](/media/readme_images/home_2.png)